yehiarasheed/processing4/README.md

 If you want to fix a bug that's been bothering you or want to give back to the project, you're in the right place!

-To get started, see the [instructions on how to build the code](build/README.md).
+To get started, see the [instructions on how to build Processing on your machine](build/README.md).

 ### About the Processing 4.0 release